Nebraska (novel)

 Nebraska is a 1987 gay novel by American author George Whitmore.
 It is a coming of age story about Craig McMullen, a boy in Nebraska who lost his leg in a car accident, and the development of his sexual identity.
-It received positive reviews in the gay press for its discomforting plot, and he died two years after it was written.
+It received positive reviews in the gay press for its discomforting plot.
+Whitmore died two years after it was written.

 Background and publication

 George Whitmore was an American author who earlier published The Confessions of Danny Slocum.
 He was a member of the Violet Quill, a group of gay writers (including Edmund White, Andrew Holleran, Robert Ferro, Felice Picano, Michael Grumley, and Christopher Cox) that met several times 1980 and 1981.
 He was also a journalist, who wrote the book Someone Was Here (originally published in The New York Times) a few months before the release of Nebraska, and wrote articles for the gay press.
 He was diagnosed with AIDS around the time the book was written.

 Nebraska was published by Grove Press in 1987 as a hardcover book; it contained 153 pages, and was sold for $15.95.
 It was written at the height of the AIDS epidemic in the United States.
 At the time, there was little fiction that dealt with LGBT life in the American state of Nebraska.